yossadh/yossadh.github.io/_posts/2021-08-25-mailchimp.md

 ```

 Then we are ready to create the campaigns.
-Create a date:title dict, my campaign title is just YYYYMMDD date, so my dict looks like this:
+Create a date:title dict first.
+My campaign title is just YYYYMMDD date, so my dict looks like this:

 ```python
 titles ={